dankert/openrat-cms/README.md

 Start the environment with `docker-compose up -d`.

-Now the CMS is available on http://localhost:8000
+Now the CMS is available on [localhost:8000](http://localhost:8000).
-The published website is available on http://localhost:8001
+The published website is available on [localhost:8001](http://localhost:8001)

-#### Run the docker container
+#### Start the single CMS docker container

-Download and run the docker image from [Dockerhub](https://hub.docker.com/r/openrat/openrat-cms):
+Download and run the docker image from [Dockerhub](https://hub.docker.com/r/openrat/openrat-cms), you need an already  running database.

 `docker run -d -p 8080:8080 -e DB_HOST=$host -e DB_NAME=$name -e DB_USER=$user -e DB_PASS=$pass openrat/openrat-cms`

 Be sure to replace the variables.
-You need a database to use this way.

 #### Environment variables for Docker